ppy/osu-wiki/news/2020/2020-01-17-beatmap-spotlights-autumn-2019.md

 Team osu!catch is here to take a place in this season's Spotlights with not one, nor two, but thirteen mappers!

-Dreamland, which is the top difficulty, is mapped by ::Ascendance::{ user=2931883 } and [Spectator](https://osu.ppy.sh/users/702598) in collab.
+Dreamland, which is the top difficulty, is mapped by ::Ascendance::{ user=2931883 } and ::Spectator::{ user=702598 } in collab.
 Everyone is surely already familiar with them and probably know that they are here for a rare treat.
 Without even looking at who mapped which part it is easy to recognize their styles even when they are blending into each other in a godly manner.
 From the calm mid-section through the build-ups and intense intro to the kiais, this map is perfectly orchestrated and delivers what you expect from both of the mappers.

-Next up we have ::Minato Yukina::{ user=531253 }, [Rocma](https://osu.ppy.sh/users/566276) and a collab between ::Ascendance::{ user=2931883 } and [alienflybot](https://osu.ppy.sh/users/636114).
+Next up we have ::Minato Yukina::{ user=531253 }, ::Rocma::{ user=566276 } and a collab between ::Ascendance::{ user=2931883 } and ::alienflybot::{ user=636114 }.
 They each offer a different approach on the same difficulty level which is on par, if not better, with the top difficulty.
 Minato Yukina decided to follow the melody which resulted in a streamy map with intense hyperjump sections, Rocma stands in the middle in terms of rhythm but he has wild patterns.
 Lastly, do not be fooled with the lower star rating for the collab, this is a real beast on its own, be prepared.

-Going further down the list comes ::JBHyperion::{ user=4879508 }, [Benita](https://osu.ppy.sh/users/4023183) and yet another collab but now between ::Sorcerer::{ user=1913190 } and [Bunnrei](https://osu.ppy.sh/users/829284).
+Going further down the list comes ::JBHyperion::{ user=4879508 }, ::Benita::{ user=4023183 } and yet another collab but now between ::Sorcerer::{ user=1913190 } and ::Bunnrei::{ user=829284 }.
 These guys took on the challenge and tried to approach the Rain difficulty differently, from low circle size to mostly 1/4 patterns.
 Do not be afraid if you can't handle one of these, try the others as well!

 But let's not forget the rest of the team either—we still have a lot to speak of!
-The mapset features two Platter difficulty by ::ZiRoX::{ user=200768 } and a collab between ::Ascendance::{ user=2931883 } and [Mbomb](https://osu.ppy.sh/users/3071175) each with their own mapping style fitting this difficulty.
-Then we have ::Jemzuu::{ user=7890134 } and [Sanyi](https://osu.ppy.sh/users/7496029) with a Salad and Cup respectively.
+The mapset features two Platter difficulty by ::ZiRoX::{ user=200768 } and a collab between ::Ascendance::{ user=2931883 } and ::Mbomb::{ user=3071175 } each with their own mapping style fitting this difficulty.
+Then we have ::Jemzuu::{ user=7890134 } and ::Sanyi::{ user=7496029 } with a Salad and Cup respectively.
 These guys really went all out and made this mapset fitting for everyone.

 Even still, we have two more names to mention who took part, namely ::-Tochi::{ user=3664366 }, who created a wonderful storyboard and that is accompanied by hitsounding by ::-Luminate::{ user=4778689 }.
 Together, they've created something really awesome.
 Congratulations guys!